The methodology of the Salaf with regards to praising rulers

 The Salaf would also order with unity along with the main body of the Muslims, and warn against disunity – this is what is legislated in such situations.
 As for the view, that we have been commanded to encourage people to be affectionate towards the rulers when their disobedience and oppression is clear, this is Ghuluww (exceeding the limits of the Sharī’ah).

-From the error of some of the callers is that they busy themselves with praising rulers by name and their actions, sharing their pictures on social media and using honorific titles when referring to them – claiming this is the Manhaj of the Salaf.
+The error of some of the callers is that they busy themselves with praising rulers by name and their actions, sharing their pictures on social media and using honorific titles when referring to them – claiming this is the Manhaj of the Salaf.

 In addition to this, the Sharī’ah does not forbid us from hating them when there emanates from them that which necessitates dislike or hatred in the Sharī’ah such as open disobedience and corruption.
 It orders us to accept their authority and remain within the main body of the Muslims; it forbids us from publicly speaking against them in advice.